esl/mongooseim-docker/README.md

 ```
 ${VOLUMES}/
 ├── myproject-mongooseim-1
-│   ├── mongooseim.cfg
+│   ├── mongooseim.toml
 │   └── hosts
 └── myproject-mongooseim-2
-    ├── mongooseim.cfg
+    ├── mongooseim.toml
     └── hosts
 ```

 We're preparing a 2 node cluster hence two directories (`myproject-mongooseim-X`).
-The only file we need to place there is `mongooseim.cfg` (a predefined config file).
+The only file we need to place there is `mongooseim.toml` (a predefined config file).
 The rest is actually created when we build our cluster member containers.

 The member container can be created with the following command